Come In and Burn: Release and promotion

-Come In and Burn failed to replicate the commercial success of 1994's Weight, and as of 1999, had sold 96,000 units in the United States.
-Weight by comparison had sold 423,000 units as of 1996.
+Reception

+The album received generally mixed reviews from critics, with some praising the musicianship but criticizing the presence of Henry Rollins.
 Reviewing for The Village Voice in December 1997, Robert Christgau said "this thrash-and-churn is [Rollins'] metalest metal ever", but regarded its lyrical content as "melodrama" concocted from "an adolescent despair [remembered] via groupies and fan mail".
 Bill Meredith of AllMusic commented that "not everyone agreed with [Rollins] decision to break up his band after the experimental 1997 Come in and Burn CD" and described the music as a mixture of "rock and funk, jazz/fusion, and metal".
 Stephen Thompson of The A.V.
 Club mentioned that the album contained a "surprisingly bottom-heavy mix [and] chunky guitars."
+Stereo Review similarly said in June 1997 that "lead guitarist Chris Haskett gets the biggest and chunkiest tones he's ever had."
 Rolling Stone in 1997 compared it to the Helmet album Aftertaste, which was released a week earlier, and which would also turn out to be the last album with most of their original lineup.
 The review remarks, "Helmet's Aftertaste and the Rollins Band's Come In and Burn are prime examples of the '90s brand of paramilitary headbanging.
 With their drillsergeant demeanors and drill-press riffs, the Rollins Band and Helmet typify this Spartan approach to hard rock."

 Canadian magazine RPM wrote in their review that Rollins is, "incredibly intelligent and highly articulate – something that comes through in songs like 'Inhale Exhale', 'Rejection', 'Shame' and 'On My Way to the Cage'", while music site Brainwashed observed that, "bass player Melvin Gibbs was the new guy for Weight, but now he's an integral part of the band.
 The rhythm section really shines thanks to the open arrangements on many of the songs."
 Tom Sinclair of Entertainment Weekly stated that Gibbs, Haskett and Cain had "perfected a truly massive two-parts-metal/one-part-fusion musical onslaught".
 However, he was more critical of Rollins, remarking "Come In and Burn finds him again melodramatically declaiming lyrics that sound like transcriptions from a therapy session, over his band’s patented, jazz-tinged Uberrock.
 Burn begins with 'Shame', ends with 'Rejection', and in between covers anomie, loneliness, dysfunction, and low self-esteem."
 Sinclair added, "at the close of 'Thursday Afternoon', a woman’s voice is heard saying, 'When I’m around animals or children, my problems don’t seem as intense.'
 A session with Burn may prove more effective than either kittens or kids for putting one's worries in perspective."
 James P. Wisdom of Pitchfork gave it only a 3.5 out of 10.
 He pondered, "what happened after The End of Silence that fucked up Rollins' music?
 To follow such a powerful album with this terrible record is criminal."
+Mark Schone of Spin also had a negative review in May 1997, criticizing Rollins' "sweaty brand of metal" and dismissing the lyrical content as "just another Spartan chapter of the Rollins self-help manual."